jjvanzon/Circular-Language-Spec/spec/inheritance/enforcing-and-preventing-specialization.md

 ### Introduction

 The world of programming languages offers several ways to prevent *or* *enforce* specialization.
-This article might give this a place inside Encircle.
+This article might give this a place inside Circular.

 The concepts from other languages can be boiled down to a simpler model that has to provide the following: